Anterior Cruciate Ligament (ACL) Surgery

 Persisting instability and/or those wishing to return to sports that involve pivoting may benefit from early ACL reconstruction.
 There is evidence that outcomes are better following early ACL reconstruction.
 Also, ACL reconstruction would be recommended where there is injury to other ligaments or tissues such as the menisci (either meniscus).

 ABOUT THE SURGICAL PROCEDURE

-The surgery will be performed under general anaesthetic.
-Here is a summary of how I perform the surgery:
+The surgery is normally performed under general anaesthetic.
+Here is a summary of how Mr Asopa performs the surgery:

-I will take the hamstring tendon from your leg through approximately a 5cm incision near your knee.
-Through this same small incision, I will drill a hole in the tibia bone, and the femur bone.
-Through the hole, I will fix the hamstring to replace (or reconstruct the ACL).
-I will plan to use the ‘Artherx Tightrope RT’ device on the femoral side, and a ‘Biocomposite’ or ‘PEEK’ screw on the tibia to fix the hamstring graft.
+Mr Asopa harvests the hamstring tendon from the knee undergoing reconstruction through approximately a 5cm incision below and inside the knee joint.
+Through this same small incision, he will drill a hole in the tibia bone, and the femur bone.
+Through the hole, he will fix the hamstring to replace (or reconstruct) the ACL.
 This will result in improved stability for your knee.
 The operation will take about 1.5-2 hours.

-You will also have three other skin incisions (or sometimes more) to put the arthroscope into the knee and instruments.
-The technique will be ‘key-hole.’
+You will also have three or more other skin incisions to put the arthroscope into the knee and instruments.
+The technique will be ‘key-hole’.